FIWARE/tutorials.Custom-IoT-Agent/README.md

 This is an amendment from the Ultralight protocol where the `@` and `|` symbol is generated for Ultralight devices.

-However creating a payload is only half the job, it must be sent to the device and understood, so communications must be completed using a well-defined communications handshake.
+Howver creating a payload is only half the job, it must be sent to the device and understood, so communications must be completed using a well-defined communications handshake.
 So after generating the payload the `sendXMLCommandHTTP()` method of `HTTPBindings.js` sends the message and passes the response to the `result()` method in `xmlParser.js` to interprets the command response from the device.